dapowan/Penetrative-AI/README.md

 # Penetrative-AI
+Try to sense the user's activities and identify human heartbeats with ChatGPT!
+ChatGPT-4 is recommended.
 ## Activity Sensing

-Try to sense the user's activities with ChatGPT!
 Follow the three steps:

 1. Copy the following prompt.
 ```